-Hypoxemic respiratory failure means that you don’t have enough oxygen in your blood but your levels of carbon dioxide are close to normal.
+Hypoxemic respiratory failure means that you don’t have enough oxygen in your blood, but your levels of carbon dioxide are close to normal.

-Hypercapnic respiratory failure means that there’s too much carbon dioxide in your blood and near normal or not enough oxygen.
+Hypercapnic respiratory failure means that there’s too much carbon dioxide in your blood, and near normal or not enough oxygen in your blood.

 Acute respiratory failure has several different causes:

 When something lodges in your throat, you may have trouble getting enough oxygen into your lungs.
 Obstruction can also occur in people with chronic obstructive pulmonary disease (COPD) or asthma when an exacerbation causes the airways to become narrow.